Julow/Unexpected-Keyboard/doc/Custom-layouts.md

 A modmap can contain the following tags, each of which must have an `a` and a `b` property:
 * `<shift a="`...`" b="`...`" />` —This says that, if the Shift modifier is on (or the user made a clockwise gesture on a key), and if the key would normally generate the value after "a", it must instead generate the value after "b".
-* `<fn a="`...`" b="`...`" />` —This says that, if the Fn modifier is on (or the user made a round-trip gesture on a key), and if the key would normally generate the value after "a" sequence, it must instead generate the value after "b".
+* `<fn a="`...`" b="`...`" />` —This says that, if the Fn modifier is on (or the user made a round-trip gesture on a key), and if the key would normally generate the value after "a", it must instead generate the value after "b".

 The "a" and "b" values are as specified above in _Possible key values_.
 A `<fn`...`/>` tag modifies a gesture only if no `<shift`...`/>` tag did.